Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/using-apps.md

 ---
-slug: using_apps
+slug: using-apps
 title: Using the Ensembl apps
 description: Here is how to use the apps in Ensembl
 related_articles:
-  - href: ../using-ensembl/viewing-ensembl-data/entity_viewer/entity-viewer.md
+  - href: ../using-ensembl/ensembl-apps/entity-viewer/entity-viewer.md
-  - href: ../using-ensembl/viewing-ensembl-data/genome-browser/browser.md
+  - href: ../using-ensembl/ensembl-apps/genome-browser/browser.md
 tags:
   - gene
 status: draft